awsdocs/iam-user-guide/doc_source/access_policies_create.md

 1. If the selected service and the actions that you selected in the previous steps do not support choosing [specific resources](access_controlling.md#access_controlling-resources), then **All resources** is selected for you\.
 In that case, you cannot edit this section\.

-   If you chose one or more actions that support [resource\-level permissions](access_controlling.md#access_controlling-resources), then the visual editor lists those resources You can then choose **Resources** to specify resources for your policy\.
+   If you chose one or more actions that support [resource\-level permissions](access_controlling.md#access_controlling-resources), then the visual editor lists those resources\.
+You can then choose **Resources** to specify resources for your policy\.

    You can choose resources in the following ways:
    + Choose **Add ARN** to provide the details about your resource\.
 Instead of typing a value, you can also choose **Any** to provide permissions for any value for the specified setting\.
 For example, if you selected the Amazon EC2 **Read** access level group, then the actions in your policy support the `instance` resource type\.
 You must provide the **Region**, **Account**, and **InstanceId** values for your resource\.
 If you provide your account ID but choose **Any** for the region and instance ID, then the policy grants permissions to any instance in your account\.